Zut alors! Famous French cars may be banned from Paris

 Under the plan, such classics as the stylish Citroen DS, one of which was painted by Picasso; the Citroen 2CV, sometimes described as a tin snail; and the boxy but durable Renault 4L, along with less iconic models driven by ordinary Parisians who can’t afford to trade up, would have to go.

 “This is for our citizens.
-It’s a public health battle and we’ve been fighting since 2001 to try and make the air here more breathable,” the left-wing mayor told councilors in Paris.
+It’s a public health battle and we’ve been fighting since 2001 to try and make the air here more breathable,” the left-wing mayor told councillors in Paris.

 Claude Fauconnier, vice-president of the French Friends of the 2CV Club, called the measure “another harebrained idea” to please ecologists and wealthy Parisians, that ignores the day-to-day reality of the less-well-off.